rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the sample Azure media web application that is deployed at http://www.skymedia.io

+Here is a sample Azure Media Services stream playing with Azure Media Player.
+Note the HTTP manifest url at the bottom.

 ![](http://skystorage.azureedge.net/Snip1.AzureSkyMediaIntroduction.png)

 For additional screenshots of key application modules and functionality, refer to http://github.com/RickShahid/SkyMedia/wiki